Common Signs of Dangerous Premises

 - Poor layout design: Electrical cords should be kept against or inside walls and ceilings, hallways should be wide enough for two people to pass abreast, and dining areas should not be near hazardous storage locations.
 Sometimes the best way to determine if a premise is dangerous is to just take a quick look at the layout of the place.

 If you have been hurt on someone else’s property, either as a welcome guest or patron, Johnson, Vorhees & Martucci can help you file a premises liability claim.
-Our Joplin, Springfield, and Rogers/Bentonville personal injury attorneys genuinely want to see you recover, and we want to make it clear to property owners that unreasonable hazards on their land is wholly unacceptable, even if it means we have to take your case to court.
+Our Joplin and Springfield personal injury attorneys genuinely want to see you recover, and we want to make it clear to property owners that unreasonable hazards on their land is wholly unacceptable, even if it means we have to take your case to court.
 Contact us today for more information about our services.